qiime2/docs/source/tutorials/phylogeny.rst

       --p-n-cores 0 \
       --verbose

 iqtree-ultrafast-bootstrap
 --------------------------

 As per our discussion in the ``raxml-rapid-bootstrap`` section above, we can also use IQ-TREE to evaluate how well our splits / bipartitions are supported within our phylogeny via the `ultrafast bootstrap algorithm`_.
+Below, we'll apply the plugin's
+:doc:`ultrafast bootstrap command <../plugins/available/phylogeny/iqtree-ultrafast-bootstrap/>`:
-Below, we'll apply the plugin's `ultrafast bootstrap command`_: automatic model selection (``MFP``), perform ``1000`` bootstrap replicates (minimum required), set the same generally suggested parameters for constructing a phylogeny from short sequences, and automatically determine the optimal number of CPU cores to use:
+automatic model selection (``MFP``), perform ``1000`` bootstrap replicates (minimum required), set the same generally suggested parameters for constructing a phylogeny from short sequences, and automatically determine the optimal number of CPU cores to use:

 .. command-block::